That's My Bush!: Casting

+Filming

 Each episode was shot in two days.
-The weeks were spent writing and getting ready while the cast rehearsed.
+The weeks were spent in writing and pre-production while the cast rehearsed.
 Like South Park, in which Parker would be able to write a scene and see it animated a short time later, he and Stone could walk to rehearsals and see the cast rehearsing their script.
-Each episode opened with a cold open, with a "cheesy" joke that segued into the theme song.
-The duo recalled that, with stupid titles, these scenes were often the hardest to write.
+Each episode commenced with a cold open, with a "cheesy" joke that segued into the theme song.
+The duo recalled that, with "stupid" titles, these scenes were often the hardest to write.

 The episode "SDI-Aye-AYE!" features the first utterance of the word "Lemmiwinks", which Parker and the writers intended to be a parody of The Lord of the Rings.
 The word was later famously used in the South Park episode "The Death Camp of Tolerance".
 The show's first episode set a Comedy Central ratings record (at the time) for highest debut with over 2.9 million viewers tuning in; however, ratings dropped after this, with an average of 1.7 million viewers.

-During the production of "Fare Thee Welfare", the show's series finale, the producers knew the show would end as it would be very expensive.
+During the production of "Fare Thee Welfare", the series finale, producers knew the end was near as it would be very expensive.
 For example, for the episode "Eenie Meenie Miney Murder", Parker and Stone used a live bear, an animatronic bear, an actor in a bear suit, and a puppet bear, which ended up breaking their budget.
-Although the show received a fair amount of publicity and critical notice, according to Stone and Parker, the cost per episode was too high, "about $1 million an episode."
+Although the show received a fair amount of publicity and critical notice, according to Stone and Parker, the budget was too high, "about $1 million an episode."

+Cancellation

-Comedy Central officially cancelled the series in August 2001, as a cost-cutting move; Stone was quoted as saying "A super-expensive show on a small cable network...the economics of it were just not going to work."
-Comedy Central continued the show in reruns, considering it a creative and critical success.
+Comedy Central officially axed the series in August 2001, as a cost-cutting move; Stone was quoted as saying "A super-expensive show on a small cable network...the economics of it were just not going to work."
+The series continued via reruns, considering it a creative and critical success.
 Parker believed the show would not have survived after the September 11 attacks anyway, and Stone agreed, saying the show would not "play well."
 There was talk of a spin-off feature film for the series entitled George W. Bush and the Secret of the Glass Tiger.
-The concept behind the film extended the bait and switch gag of the show: it would have to do with a Chinese invasion foiled by the President.
-Parker and Stone intended to work on it during the summer of 2002.
+The concept extended the series' bait and switch gag: it would have to do with a Chinese invasion foiled by the President.
+Parker and Stone intended to develop it during the summer of 2002.